ati-ozgur/course-python/python-dictionary.md

     dict.values() # get value list as sequence dict.items() # get key,value list as sequence
     dict.clear()  # removes all items from dict

+see more information in [official documentation for dictionary](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict)